renatabiniek/hush-daisies/README.md

 **Agile methodology:**

-  The development of this project was managed with the principles of agile methodology in mind.
+  The development of this project was managed with the principles of Agile methodology in mind.
   Planned features were defined and organised into the following [Epics](https://github.com/renatabiniek/hush-daisies/milestones?with_issues=no) at the start of the project.

   EPIC | View and Navigation
   EPIC | Account
   EPIC | User profile